isomerpages/govtech-corp/media/technews/_posts/2021-09-10-post-Why you should not ignore OS and app updates.md

 <p>Little wonder, then that&nbsp;<a href="https://www.reuters.com/technology/microsoft-says-israeli-group-sold-tools-hack-windows-2021-07-15/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">bad actors</a>&nbsp;are
 constantly searching for ways to break into our devices and steal valuable data.</p>
-<p>Security has become so important that major&nbsp;<a href="https://asia.nikkei.com/Business/Technology/Google-pays-1.5m-to-white-hat-hackers-Toyota-says-thanks" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">tech</a>&nbsp;
+<p>Security has become so important that major&nbsp;tech&nbsp;companies&nbsp;are
-<a href="https://www.facebook.com/whitehat" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">companies</a>&nbsp;are paying bounties to people – known as white hat
-hackers – who can identify vulnerabilities in their systems.</p>
+paying bounties to people – known as white hat hackers – who can identify vulnerabilities in their systems.</p>
 <p>These chinks in the armour are then sealed up through software updates
 pushed to the users.
 So if you don’t install these updates, you’re leaving holes in the fence that would otherwise have already been repaired.</p>